 It's possible to combine your cash-back rewards with Chase Ultimate Rewards points earned with the Ink Preferred.
 You can then use these points to book travel through the Chase travel portal or transfer the points to partners.
 Additionally, you can combine your rewards with one other person in your household.
 Finally, you're able to transfer points into the hotel and airline loyalty accounts of someone who is an authorized user/joint business partner on your Ink Preferred card.

 Capital One makes this much simpler.
 You can combine cash-back earnings with miles if you have both types of cards.
+You can also combine rewards earned from a personal Capital One Venture Rewards Credit Card.
 Then, you can share your miles with anyone.

 Winner: Spark Miles offers much greater flexibility for combining or transferring rewards.